plasne/go-batcher/README.md

 - __ProvisionedResource__: This is a simple rate limiter that has a fixed capacity per second.

 - __AzureSharedResource__: This rate limiter allows you to reserve a fixed amount of capacity and then share a fixed amount of capacity across multiple processes.
+An Azure Storage Account is used as the capacity lease management system.

 ![topology](./docs/images/topology.png)